jimliddle/savepshistory/README.md

 . $PROFILE
 ```

-and to save the the historyou can simpply enter:
+and to save the the historyou can simply enter:

 ```
 Save-PSHistory <filename and/or directory path>